Randy Linden: Doom for the Super NES

 Linden's inspiration to bring the technically demanding PC game Doom to the Super NES came following his experience at the previously mentioned Nintendo developer conference.
 This experience solidified his belief in the practicality of using the Super FX chip to develop a Super NES version of the game.
 Further motivated by watching his colleagues play Doom in deathmatch mode, he took the initiative to independently develop a Super NES version of the game, presenting it to Sculptured Software only after creating a functional demo.
 Recognizing its potential, Sculptured Software secured permission from id Software and assigned a team to the project, aiming for a release in time for the holiday season.
 During development, Linden made use of the development system he had created for the production of Dirt Trax FX.
 He used an Amiga computer for programming, adapting Super NES game controllers for use with the machine and employing a disassembled Star Fox cartridge to gain access to the Super FX chip.
 Linden did not have access to the source code of the PC version of Doom, making the Super NES version not a "port" in the technical sense but rather a programming effort undertaken ab initio.
-In the same vein, the Super NES version of Doom does not utilize the "id Tech 1" engine found in the PC version; instead, it runs on the "Reality Engine," a specialized game engine developed ad-hoc by Linden in 65816 and Super FX assembly.
+In the same vein, the Super NES version of Doom does not utilize the Doom engine found in the PC version; instead, it runs on the "Reality Engine," a specialized game engine developed ad-hoc by Linden in 65816 and Super FX assembly.